Like most women I know, I have a complicated relationship with sleep.

 Try meditation (I recommend the Headspace app), gratitude journaling, or a simple self-care routine to get yourself in the best frame of mind for sleep.

 Want to create a bedtime routine that helps you fill yourself up AND fall asleep more smoothly?
-Check out our 7-day mini-course: Design a Soul-Filling Bedtime Routine. ❤
+Check out my 7-day mini-course: Design a Soul-Filling Bedtime Routine. ❤

 2. Ban blue light two hours before bed.